hollyhoward78/ask-holly-how/_pages/about.md

   business growth, and the creative pursuit.
 introduction: >-
   Holly works with Creative Entrepreneurs who are building locally and growing globally.
+By catalyzing culture change, building infrastructure and clarifying the company vision, her clients gain creative freedom, financial prosperity and a clear path towards generating their legacy.
 Since launching Ask Holly How in 2012, Holly has worked with over 200 businesses through her private consulting and business growth program.
 She has a rich background as a professional ballet dancer, music therapist, medical researcher, bassoonist, and a VP of Operations and Finance.
 Each of these pursuits has allowed her to shape her approach and philosophy to helping entrepreneurs grow their business without sacrificing their souls.
 about-image: /images/Holly_Portrait.jpg
 about-image-caption: Holly Howard &mdash; Principal
 about-email: hhoward@askhollyhow.com